Nebraska's individual state income tax rates range from 2.46% to 6.84%. Details on Nebraska taxes can be found in the tabbed pages below.

 County assessors compute the value of property within their jurisdictions, but are subject to the supervision of the property tax administrator.
 Each county board of equalization must equalize the valuation of individual tracts, lots or parcels of real property in the county.
 Personal property is to be valued and taxed on the basis of depreciated cost with reasonable class lives to be determined by the legislature.

 Nebraska offers a homestead exemption for property owners.
 To receive it, taxpayers must submit Form 458, Application or Certification of Status, to their county tax assessor.

 Inheritance tax is collected at the county level.

-Nebraska's estate tax was limited and related to federal estate tax collection, but it opted to decouple from the federal law and collected an estate tax on estates of persons who died between July 1, 2003, and Dec.
+Nebraska's estate tax was limited and related to federal estate tax collection, but it opted to decouple from the federal law and collected an estate tax on estates of people who died between July 1, 2003, and Dec.
 31, 2006.
 Nebraska lawmakers subsequently repealed the state's estate tax effective Jan.
 1, 2007.

 Other Nebraska tax facts

-Nebraska offers a Beginning Farmer Credit to help residents get a start in farming and ranching.
+Nebraska offers a beginning farmer credit to help residents get a start in farming and ranching.